February 2009 North American storm complex: Non-tornadic events

 During the evening of February 10, a long line of severe thunderstorms developed along the tail-end of a cold front in central Texas.
 Meteorologists predicted embedded supercell thunderstorms that could produce hail up to 2.5 in in diameter and wind gusts up to 90 mph.
 North of the squall line, bow echo thunderstorms developed in Missouri, causing widespread wind damage.
 By the morning of February 11, the squall line reached as far southeast as eastern Louisiana, where winds were recorded in excess of 70 mph along with hail up to 1 in in diameter.
 Around 12 pm EST (17:00 UTC), the first line of thunderstorms significantly weakened, but a new, narrow line developed in eastern Kentucky and Tennessee.
 A strong, deep layer wind field prevented a number of tornadoes from forming but instead caused widespread wind damage.
 Throughout the day, the line of low-topped thunderstorms continued eastward, reaching Ohio and West Virginia by 4 pm EST (21:00 UTC).
 Several hours later, the line broke apart, with the strongest storms tracking through Pennsylvania.
 By February 12, rain showers, accompanied by high winds up to 60 mph, affected most of the Northeastern United States.
+The large-scale damaging wind event left an estimated $1.7 billion (2009 USD) in losses.